sangster/ruby-ppp/README.md

 Generators have two optional parameters:

 - `:length`   The number of characters in each generated passcode.
+Default: `4`
 - `:alphabet` Either a `Symbol` matching a pre-defined alphabet (See `Ppp.default_alphabets`) or a `String`.
 The alphabet lists the characters in which generated passcodes will be comprised of.
+Default: `:conservative`

 ##### Example #####
     cg = Ppp.code_generator Ppp.key_from_string('test'), :length => 8, :alphabet => 'abc123'